Florida Condominium Insurance Frequent Questions

-When you insure your Florida home, you are really insuring several distinct things.
+When you insure your home with Florida Condominium Insurance, you are really insuring several distinct things.

 Fixtures and any changes made to a building that are owned by the unit-owner that are not the responsibility of the Condominium Association.

 Loss of Use

 Compensates the policyholder for the inability to use property destroyed or damaged by an insured peril.

 A form of liability insurance which reimburses the policyholder, if liable, to pay money for damage or injury caused to others in Florida.
 This form does not include automobile liability but does include almost every activity of the policyholder except such as may arise from the operations of a business, hence “personal” liability.

 Insurance providing for payment of medical, surgical, and hospital expenses.
 This is a sub-limit of the Personal Liability coverage.

 Flooding is not covered by a standard Florida homeowners insurance policy.

 To determine if you need flood insurance, ask your insurance professional, mortgage company or neighbors about the flood history in your area.
 If there is a potential for flooding, you should consider purchasing a policy that covers the structure and your personal belongings.